 What was once the exclusive Ponce De Leon Hotel is now Flagler College, a liberal arts school.
 I took a tour of Flagler College and it was absolutely beautiful.
 The tour cost $10.00 and took about an hour.
 Rose a current student, a sophomore was the tour guide.
 She gave us a tour of the lobby, the outside courtyard, the cafeteria, and the women’s lounge.
 It was built in 1888 by Henry M. Flagler a millionaire developer and standard oil co-founder.
 You can see three themes amoung the architecture religious, nautical, and Spanish.
 The cafeteria has Tiffany stained glass windows, theres nothing else like it in the rest of the world.

 I took a tour of the St. Augustine Distillery, which was FREE and lasted about an hour.
-When I arrived I was 30 minutes early for the next tour so I ended up having lunch at the restaurant they had above the gift shop.
+When I arrived I was 30 minutes early for the next tour.
+So I ended up having lunch at the restaurant they had above the gift shop.
 I ordered a smoked fish dip with old bay kettle chips and pickles.
 Yum!
-The tour guide walked us into the brewery and showed us how they brewed everything, even down to packing the barrels.
+The tour guide walked us into the brewery and showed us how they brewed everything.
+Even down to packing the barrels.
 It was really interesting.
-After the tour he made us two drinks that we could sample in small shot glasses and then he referred us to another guide that showed us how to make two more drinks in the gift shop and also gave us samples in small shot glasses.
+After the tour he made us two drinks that we could sample in small shot glasses.
+Then he referred us to another guide that showed us how to make two more drinks in the gift shop.
+He also gave us samples in small shot glasses.
 I ended up buying a cute bottle opener that said St Augustine Distillery on it.